Josh Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.2 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.
+- The 10.5 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have the 27th-ranked team ERA among all MLB pitching staffs (5.44).
+- The White Sox have a 5.61 team ERA that ranks 29th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 25 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- White Sox pitchers combine to give up 28 total home runs at a clip of 1.4 per game (to rank 24th in the league).

-- The White Sox are sending Kopech (0-2) to make his fourth start of the season.
-He is 0-2 with a 6.32 ERA and 14 strikeouts in 15 2/3 innings pitched.
+- Cease (2-0 with a 2.01 ERA and 29 strikeouts in 22 1/3 innings pitched) gets the start for the White Sox, his fifth of the season.

-- The right-hander last appeared on Saturday against the Baltimore Orioles, when he went five innings, allowing three earned runs while giving up six hits.
+- The righty last pitched on Sunday against the Baltimore Orioles, when he threw six innings, allowing two earned runs while giving up six hits.

-- The 26-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in three games this season.
-Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.